Skip to Main Navigation

 The ongoing COVID-19 crisis has also reinforced the need for increased digital financial inclusion.
 Digital financial inclusion involves the deployment of the cost-saving digital means to reach currently financially excluded and underserved populations with a range of formal financial services suited to their needs that are responsibly delivered at a cost affordable to customers and sustainable for providers.

-Great strides have been made toward financial inclusion and 1.2 billion adults worldwide have gotten access to an account between 2011 and 2017.
-As of 2017, 69% of the world’s adults had an account.
-Digital financial services — including those involving the use of mobile phones — have now been launched in more than 80 countries, with some reaching significant scale.
+Great strides have been made toward financial inclusion – the number of adults without access to an account has steadily declined from 2.5 billion in 2011 to 1.7 billion in 2017 to 1.4 billion in 2021.
+As of 2021, 76% of the world’s adult population had an account.
+But because account ownership is nearly universal in high-income economies, virtually all unbanked adults live in developing economies.
+Digital financial services — including those involving the use of mobile phones — have now been launched in more than 98 countries, with some reaching significant scale.
+As of early 2021, there are over 1.35 billion registered mobile money accounts worldwide.
 As a result, millions of formerly excluded and underserved poor customers are moving from exclusively cash-based transactions to formal financial services using a mobile phone or other digital technology to access these services.

-Moving from access to usage of accounts is the next step for countries where 80% or more of the population have accounts (China, Kenya, India, Thailand).
+Moving from access to usage of accounts is the next step for countries where 80% or more of the population have accounts (for example, China, Kenya, India, Thailand).
 These countries relied on reforms, private sector innovation, and a push to open low-cost accounts, including mobile and digitally-enabled payments.
+The COVID-19 pandemic also accelerated the adoption of digital payments in developing countries across the world.

 Since 2010, more than 55 countries have made commitments to financial inclusion, and more than 60 have either launched or are developing a national strategy.
 Countries that have achieved the most progress toward financial inclusion have: